Keeping Records

 • Database design in E-R model usually converted to design in the

-relational model which is used for storage and proc
+relational model which is used for storage and processing

 No comments: